Creating HTML Elements and Setting Attributes

 The Element.setAttribute

-method sets a new attribute or changes the value of an existing attribute for an element.
+method is used to set a new attribute or change the value of an existing attribute for an HTML element.

 // The button now has id="specialButton" and class="bigButton" attributes